JuliaMolSim/Molly.jl/docs/src/documentation.md

 - `<CMAPTorsionForce>`
 - `<NonbondedForce>`: `<UseAttributeFromResidue>` tags other than `<UseAttributeFromResidue name="charge"/>` are not supported, `useDispersionCorrection` is supported and is `true` by default
 - `<LennardJonesForce>`: `<NBFixPair>` tags and `sigma14`/`epsilon14` attributes in `<Atom>` tags are supported, `useDispersionCorrection` is supported and is `true` by default
-- `<AmoebaUreyBradleyForce>`: note that this defines the bond-like part of a general Urey-Bradley interaction and is not specific to the AMOEBA force field
+- `<AmoebaUreyBradleyForce>`: this defines the bond-like part of a general Urey-Bradley interaction and is not specific to the AMOEBA force field, note that `k` is equivalent to the `k/2` harmonic bond factor
 - `<Include>`

 The following tags are not yet supported and in general will be ignored rather than throwing an error when reading in a [`MolecularForceField`](@ref):